ttessarolo/TTL-MAP-ARRAY/Readme.md

 - Per-item or global TTL (Time-To-Live) expiration
 - Optional expiration callback (`onExpire`)
 - Utility methods for iteration, mapping, and more
+- AbortSignal support for clearing all items and cancelling timeouts

 ## Installation & Import